Dummy toroidal field conductor completed by Nippon Steel

 The first dummy copper conductor unit length measuring 760 metres was completed this week at Nippon Steel Engineering, Japan.

-On Tuesday, 12 January, there was the official opening by Nippon Steel Engineering of their ITER jacketing line facility.
+On Tuesday, 12 January, there was the official opening by Nippon Steel Engineering of its ITER jacketing line facility.

-The ceremony was traditionally led by Shinto priests.
+Tradition was respected in a ceremony led by Shinto priests.

-The JA-DA has set up a 900 metre-long industrial jacketing line near the town of Wakamatsu to fabricate the Japanese share of TF and CS conductors.
-The line has been designed, fabricated, installed and commissioned by NSE.
+The Japanese Domestic Agency has set up a 900-metre-long industrial jacketing line near the town of Wakamatsu to fabricate the Japanese share of toroidal field and central solenoid conductors.
+The line has been designed, fabricated, installed and commissioned by Nippon Steel Engineering.
 It includes not only fabrication tools but also inspection and test equipment (e.g., non destructive examination of welds).